eddLai/Exoskeleton-Control-Note/Muscle Fatigue Analysis Using OpenSim Note.md

 definition of fatigability includes intrinsic human attribute
 >***"Muscle fatigability describes a tendency of a muscle from a given subject to get tired or exhausted, and it should only be determined by the physical and psychological properties of the individual subject"***

+Measurement of subject-speci c local muscle fatigabil ity

+females are found to be more fatigue-resistant than males